bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Splits values into two groups, based on the result of the given filtering function.
+### Splits values into two groups, based on the result of the given filtering function

 -   Use a list comprehension to add elements to groups, based on the value returned by `fn` for each element.
 -   If `fn` returns a truthy value for any element, add it to the first group, otherwise add it to the second group.

 ```py
 def bifurcate_by(lst, fn):